Bleiblerville, Texas

 Bleiblerville is an unincorporated community in northern Austin County, Texas, United States.
 According to the Handbook of Texas, its population was 71 in 2000.
 It is located within the Greater Houston metropolitan area.

 History

 Bleiblerville was named for Robert Bleibler, a Swiss immigrant, who ran the general store, post office, and saloon.
-Bleibler opened the general store in the area in the late 1880s.
 The community grew rapidly with the influx of many German immigrants in the late nineteenth century, and its post office was established in 1891.
-The community expanded in the 1960s with the increase of oil drilling in the community, in which it had 225 residents in 1966, but has since declined to 71 in 1972 and remained at that level through 2000.
-Theodore Wehring operated a cotton gin in the community in 1900.
-The American Red Cross had a chapter in the community during World War I that included ten black residents in its roster of 68 members.
-It had a population of 101 in 1904, which grew to 150 by 1925.
-It had four businesses in 1931.
+The town had a population of 101 in 1904, and expanded to 150 by 1925.
+The community expanded in the 1960s with the increase of oil drilling in the community, growing to 225 residents in 1966, but declined to 71 in 1972 where it remained up to 2000.

 Although Bleiblerville is unincorporated, it has a post office, with the ZIP code of 78931.

 Geography

 Bleiblerville is situated on FM 2502 a distance of 3.4 mi northwest of its intersection with State Highway 159 at Nelsonville and 12.1 mi northwest of Bellville.
 From Bleiblerville northwest to the intersection of FM 2502 and Farm to Market Road 109 near Welcome is 2.9 mi.
 From the center of Bleiblerville, Industry Road snakes its way to the southwest a distance of 3.8 mi to Industry.
 Bleiblerville Road leaves the community heading northeast and connects with New Wehdem Road to cover the 8.9 mi to an intersection with State Highway 36 south of Brenham.
 Bleiblerville addresses extend northwest along FM 2502 as far as the FM 109 intersections, but only a short distance to the southeast.
 The Bleiblerville postal zone extends as far as Industry Road and Begonia Lane to the southwest and Bleiblerville and West Uekert Roads to the northeast.